 Dermal fillers are very safe and our practitioners are highly qualified.
 We only use brands approved by the regulating bodies of Australia.
 The main ingredient in dermal fillers is a compound that occurs naturally in the skin, so allergic reactions are extremely rare.

-We believe strongly in client education so our consultations are complimentary and obligation-free.
+We believe strongly in client education so our consultations are obligation-free.

 We recommend you review the TGA’s list of considerations before undergoing procedures involving dermal fillers and are happy to address any questions you have.